HenryCH-Yeung/us-tree-detection/README.md

     pip install optuna
     pip install matplotlib

+To activate the environment in the future:

+    cd ~
+    source env/bin/activate

 ### Dataset ###

-The data used in our paper can be found in [a separate Github repository](https://github.com/jonathanventura/urban-tree-detection-data/).
+The model expects a standardized dataset and folder structure:

+    data/
+    ├── images/
+    │   ├── image_FL_2021_001.tif
+    │   ├── image_TX_2020_023.tif
+    ├── labels.gpkg

+- an image folder containing images stored as .tifs
+- a .gpkg containing point labels of individual trees
+- the images and labels should overlap with each other geographically

+First, setup your configurations (e.g. input and output directory) in the `configuration.py` script.

+To organize data for the subsequent training procedures, run the `organize.py` script.

+    python3 -m organize.prepare

+Then, use the `split.py` script to create the desired train, validation, and test split of the training data.
+The default setting expects an independent test.txt file.
+To generate test data from the full dataset, use the `--generate_test`  option.

+    python3 -m split.split

-To prepare a dataset for training and testing, run the `prepare.py` script.
+Finally, to prepare a dataset for model, run the `prepare.py` script.
 You can specify the bands in the input raster using the `--bands` flag (currently `RGB` and `RGBN` are supported.)

-    python3 -m scripts.prepare <path to dataset> <path to hdf5 file> --bands <RGB or RGBN>

-For example,

-    python3 -m scripts.prepare ../urban-tree-detection-data prepared_data.hdf5
+    python3 -m scripts.prepare

 ### Training ###

 To train the model, run the `train.py` script.

-    python3 -m scripts.train <path to hdf5 file> <path to log directory>

-For example,

-    python3 -m scripts.train prepared_data.hdf5 logs
+    python3 -m scripts.train

 ### Hyperparameter tuning ###